fabiansato/fabiansato.github.io/_posts/2018-06-15-wtf-is-code-companion.md

 As far as projects go, here are two of the coolest ones I worked on.

 * **Clap.VC** - Maybe the worst name ever but also the coolest project I delivered.
 This application allowed entrepreneurs to pitch investors remotely using real-time video and text chat.
 It also allowed screensharing to present pitch decks.
 I was the sole front-end developer who built the application using Angular.
 I was also the sole developer for the Chrome and Firefox extensions needed for screensharing.
-* **CNNgo** - I worked with CNN and DirecTV to create the CNNgo app for DirecTV's set-top boxes (39 million subscribers).
+* **CNNgo** - I worked with CNN and DirecTV to create the CNNgo app for DirecTV's set-top boxes (39 million Suscribiters).
 While watching TV, the application presented the user with related content such as photo galleries and streaming VOD.
 I was one of two developers who built the application using AngularJS.

 ### Do other people enjoy this person's tutorials?

 Yes!
-I've previously written for the website [Scotch.io](https://scotch.io/@adam-morgan){:target="_blank"} covering automated testing in AngularJS.
+I've previously written for the website [Scotch.io](https://scotch.io/@Fabian-Sato){:target="_blank"} covering automated testing in AngularJS.
 In fact, the overwhelming positive feedback I received is what inspired me to write my book [The Angular Tutorial](http://www.angulartutorial.org/){:target="_blank"}.

 Here's what readers have to say:

-> "This book along with Adam’s advice has completely changed my career, after just a few examples I felt JavaScript suddenly “click” like never before.
+> "This book along with Fabian’s advice has completely changed my career, after just a few examples I felt JavaScript suddenly “click” like never before.
 JS went from my most dreaded language to the only one I wanted to use and I landed my dream job because of it.
 I could write a book on just the benefits I have gotten from this one.
 If you are trying to learn JavaScript, how to architect an app, how to test, or Angular, then this book is a must have.
 As a React dev I can say with confidence this is the book that really taught me JavaScript." -Levi Robertson

 > "Your instructions are very clear and well written.
 I was able to follow not only the syntax, but your thinking as well.
 Nice work." -Casey Burnett

-> "Adam, you clearly and simply explained the things which were so difficult for me.
+> "Fabian, you clearly and simply explained the things which were so difficult for me.
 Thanks a lot, cheers!" -Dmytro Kulikov

 > "Great tutorial!
 One of the best articles/tutorials on the subject.
 Thank you for sharing your knowledge." -Bonnard Toc